F-I-D-O/Manuals/manuals/Programming/C++/C++ Debugging and Profiling.md

 First, **most of the memory errors can be caught by various assertions and guards in the debug mode.** If possible, try to run the program in the debugg mode, even if it takes a long time, because this way, you can catch the problem when it happens, before the memory is corrupted.
 If that does not help, read the following sections.

-Other reassons are also discussed [here](https://localcoder.org/access-violation-exception-when-calling-a-method)
+Other reasons are also discussed [here](https://localcoder.org/access-violation-exception-when-calling-a-method)

 ### Accessing null pointer
 A frequent cause of memory errors is accessing a null pointer object's data.
 In this case, the cause of the problem can be quickly determined in the debugger.
 Just follow the lifetime of the pointer and find the momemnt when it becom null.

-### Read Access Violation Caused by a Demaged vtable
+### Read Access Violation Caused by a Damaged vtable
 In case of some previous memory mismanagement, the heap can be demaged, possibly resulting in a corrupted virtual table for objects on the heap.
 To check whether the virtual table is corrupted, add the following watch to the debugger:
 ```cpp